 Check out these resources written by experts for more information on silage safety.

 - Basics of Silage Safety Video.
 This 8-minute video is intended to make producers aware of the ever-present dangers when working around silage storage structures, and re-enforce good practices to reduce risks on their operations.

 - Silage Safety Handbook is a free download available in both English and Spanish.
 The handbook offers practical tips for building, maintaining and feeding out silage bunkers and piles, plus information about the potential dangers of gases formed naturally during the ensiling process.
-Printed copies are available upon request.

 Interested in learning more about silage safety?
 Contact us and a Lallemand Animal Nutrition representative will respond to you with a special offering.